 Goal: Let’s take a closer look at the Target Records which are still active.
 Within this group I wanted to give an overview of how often they are harvested and if this has changed over time.
 A Target Record can have multiple schedules.

-Data used: I used the original lists from 2009 until 2013, 2015 until 2019 and 2021.
-As mentioned above, in 2014 this data was missing and in 2020 it was incomplete.
-For 2021 I am again using the list from April because 2020 was incomplete.
+Data used: I used the original lists from 2009 until 2013, 2015 until 2019 and 2021 onwards.
+In 2014 this data was missing and in 2020 it was incomplete.
 I only used schedules from Target Records that had an active state.